1Hive/check_balance/README.md

 LIST_EMAIL_TO= # list of email to send the notifications
 ```

-## Deploy and run
+## Deploy

-The deployment it's made by Continuous Development (CD) direct on Google Cloud Services
+The Continuous Deployment (CD) is made by Google Build only when new tag version is created.
+(Tag name need match that regex: v*)

 ## Run the tests